yuchenlin/rebiber/README.md

 [This](https://rebiber.herokuapp.com/) is a beta version of our **web app** for Rebiber (still under development).
 You can also use [this google colab notebook](https://colab.research.google.com/drive/12oQcLs25CFjI4evsFlWfKD1DfTEiqyCN?usp=sharing) as a simple web demo.

-## Changelogs
+## Changelog

 - **2021.09.06** We fixed a few minor bugs and added features such as sorting and urls to arXiv (if the paper is not in any conferences).
-We also updated the acl bib and json to the latest version.
+We also updated the ACL anthology bib/json to the latest version as well as other conferences.

 - **2021.05.30**
 We build a [beta version](https://rebiber.herokuapp.com/) of our **web app for Rebiber**; add new conferences to our dataset; fix a few minor bugs.
 - **2021.02.08**
-We now support multiple useful feaures: 1) turning off some certain values, e.g., "-r url,pages,address" for removing the values from the output, 2) using abbr. to shorten the booktile values, e.g., `Proceedings of the .* Annual Meeting of the Association for Computational Linguistics` --> `Proc. of ACL`.
+We now support multiple useful features: 1) turning off some certain values, e.g., "-r url,pages,address" for removing the values from the output, 2) using abbr. to shorten the booktitle values, e.g., `Proceedings of the .* Annual Meeting of the Association for Computational Linguistics` --> `Proc. of ACL`.
 More examples are [here.](https://github.com/yuchenlin/rebiber/blob/main/rebiber/abbr.tsv)
 - **2021.01.30**
 We build a colab notebook as a simple web demo. [link](https://colab.research.google.com/drive/12oQcLs25CFjI4evsFlWfKD1DfTEiqyCN?usp=sharing)